tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 In other words, if the document exists, run `update()`; else run `set()`.
 Now I can write the same code

 ## UPDATE collections

 Can't do that from anywhere.

-## To Do: Stuff I don't understand
+# Stuff I don't understand

-There's a few things that I either don't understand of Firebase can't do.
+There's a few things that I either don't understand or Firebase can't do.

-### `any` type for returned collections and documents, $events, snapshot
+## `any` type for returned collections and documents, $events, snapshot

 The TypeScript gods hate it when we use `any` but collections and documents returned from Firestore are type `any`, as far as I know.
 You send data to Firestore as a `Scientist` custom type but it comes back as a document in which the data is now `document.data`, i.e., Firestore puts a container around your data.
-The other stuff Firestore returns, including `$event` and `snapshot`, also have to be typed `any`.
+The returned container includes metadata, `$event`, and `snapshot`.
+These also have to be typed `any`.
 (I tried typing `$event` as `Event` but this threw an error.)

 Maybe Firestore could provide a module with interfaces or types, `Collection` and `Document`, that we could use instead of `any`?

-Firestore has a [data converter feature to make custom objects](https://firebase.google.com/docs/firestore/manage-data/add-data#custom_objects) but I don't see how this will get rid of `any` here.
+Firestore has a [data converter feature to make custom objects](https://firebase.google.com/docs/firestore/manage-data/add-data#custom_objects) but I don't see how this will get rid of `any`.

-### `unsubscribe()` from collections listener
+## `unsubscribe()` from collections listener

-I couldn't get this code to work.
+As noted above, I couldn't get [`unsubscribe()` from collections listener](#unsubscribe-from-collections-listener) to work.

-## Complete finished code
+# Complete finished code

 Please send pull requests if you find mistakes.

 This Angular app has four modified files.

-### `environments/environment.ts`
+## `environments/environment.ts`

 ```ts
 export const environment = {